SMVDGroup/SCORCH/README.md

 Additional options are explained in the function help.

-## Docking and Scoring Multiple SMILES Ligands Against a Single PDBQT Receptor
+## Docking and Scoring SMILES ligands against a receptor

 The module includes a full pipeline to convert SMILES ligands to `.pdbqt` files using MGLTools 1.5.6, dock them using GWOVina, and score them with SCORCH: